pywbem/pywbemtools/docs/pywbemclisubcommands.rst

   See :ref:`pywbemcli class find --help` for details.
-* **get** to get a single class in the default namespace or the namespace defined with this subcommand and display in the defined format.
-This subcommand can display the class in several formats including MOF, XML, and REPR.
+* **get** to get a single class in the default namespace or the namespace defined with this subcommand displayed in the defined format.
+It can display the class in several formats including MOF, XML, and REPR.
 It requires the class name as input::

       $ pywbemcli> --name mock1 class get CIM_Foo